-- The ITC JP2 Survey was a web-administered survey of behaviours and attitudes related to tobacco and nicotine use among a sample of n=4,500 adult residents of Japan, comprising the following 4 user types: 2,000 cigarette-only smokers, 1,000 cigarette/HTP dual users, 1,000 HTP-only users, and 500 non-users, a total of 4,500.
+- The ITC JP4 Survey was a web-administered survey of behaviours and attitudes related to tobacco and nicotine use among a sample of n=4,500 adult residents of Japan, comprising the following 4 user types: 2,000 cigarette-only smokers, 1,000 cigarette/HTP dual users, 1,000 HTP-only users, and 500 non-users, a total of 4,500.
 The user type definitions are provided in Table 1 in Section 3.1.
-Of all 4500 respondents, the median time of completing the JP2 Survey was 27.82 minutes.
-Technical details of the web survey are provided in Appendix 3. - All sampling and fieldwork was conducted by the same survey firm, Rakuten Insight (formerly Rakuten AIP).
-The sampling frame was an existing Rakuten Insight's panel that was nationally representative of Japanese cigarette smokers, non-tobacco users, and HTP users (see Section 3.3).
-Further quotas based on region of residence, sex, and age, were applied to ensure the final sample sizes were proportional to stratum sizes based on Japan census data. - The JP2 Survey was conducted from December 7, 2018 to January 25, 2019.
-Follow up surveys are planned contingent upon funding. - Rakuten Insight modified their standard procedures to maximize retention in the panel of the ITC Japan Survey across waves by using a customized ITC-branded background for the survey and survey communications, as well as offering bonus incentives for respondents who complete follow up waves of the survey.

-• The fieldwork periods of the two waves are:
+Of all 4,500 respondents, the median time of completing the JP4 Survey was 36 minutes.
+Technical details of the web survey are provided in Appendix 3. - All sampling and fieldwork were conducted by the same survey firm that conducted the first three waves of the ITC Japan Survey, Rakuten Insight.
+The sampling frame was an existing Rakuten Insight panel.
+Further quotas based on the region of residence, sex, and age, were applied to ensure the final sample sizes were proportional to stratum sizes based on the Japan Society and New Tobacco Internet Survey (JASTIS). - The JP4 Survey was conducted from July 3 to August 22, 2021.
+Follow-up surveys are planned contingent upon funding. - Rakuten Insight modified their standard procedures to maximize retention in the panel of the ITC Japan Survey across waves by using a customized ITC-branded background for the survey and survey communications, as well as offering bonus incentives for respondents who complete follow up waves of the survey. - The fieldwork periods of the four waves are:

-I TC Japan Survey Fieldwork Dates
+ITC Japan Survey Fieldwork Dates

-Wave 1 Wave 1 February 3 to March 2, 2018
+Wave 1 February 3 to March 2, 2018

 Wave 2 December 7, 2018 to January 25, 2019

+Wave 3 May 16 to June 17, 2020

+Wave 4 July 3 to August 22, 2021